 Self-editing is as important as writing.
 You will have to learn to do it.
-If you have this thought in your mind that editing is the job of editors and proof-readers, banish it from your mind.
-Build a habit of self-editing right from the early stages and you will not struggle when you are writing a book.
+If you have this thought in mind that editing is the job of editors and proofreaders, banish it from your mind.
+Build a self-editing habit from the early stages, and you will not struggle when you are writing a book.

 Tighten your sentences.
 Remove unnecessary words.
 Cut out the waffle.
 Refer to objects by name.
 Be specific.
 Avoid adverbs and use more verbs.
 Choose an active versus passive voice.
 Include dialogue.
 Learn how to describe a scene and a setting.

-Though much disliked and feared, editing in fact is one of the most joyful activities of writers.
+Though much disliked and feared, editing, in fact, is one of the most joyful activities for writers.
 This is where you learn and practice the craft of writing.

 2. Share your work

 Once you have a few pieces of work ready, it is time to find appropriate writing groups.
 Writing groups are the best way to get some objective feedback to improve your work.